cms-dpoa/cat-hackathon/README.md

 - `analysis/coffea`
 - `production/pfnano`

+For each new feature or fix, open an issue and - if it is something you plan to do - assign it to yourself.
+No push or pull request without an existing issue!

-Make your code development (including the documentation of the `README.md` file in the directory!), create a development branch (start the branch name with your name) and push your branch to the repository, and make a pull request in the GitHub web interface.
-Use `analysis-rdf:`, `analysis-coffea:` or `production-pfnano` in your commit messages.
+For your code development, create a development branch (start the branch name with your name and add a descriptive word for the feature).
+Use preferrably one brach per feature.
+When done, push your branch to the repository, use `analysis-rdf:`, `analysis-coffea:` or `production-pfnano` etc in your commit messages.

 ```
 git checkout -b <yourname-branchname>